Our plant-based take on a classic British fast food using tofu, nori and beer.

 - Preheat the oven to 200°C fan / 425°F.

 - Wash and pat dry the potatoes, then slice them into 1cm thick chips (fries).
 Transfer the chips to a baking tray, drizzle them with olive oil and season with a pinch of salt and pepper.
 Toss the chips with your hands to coat them.
 Then place the baking tray in the oven for 40-45 minutes until golden.

 - Transfer the frozen peas to a small bowl, cover them in hot water from the kettle and leave them to one side.

 - Press the tofu and drain as much excess water from the tofu as possible.
 Then slice the tofu into 4 evenly-sized triangular pieces.
 Season each side with pinches of salt and pepper, then drizzle the top side with lemon juice.
 Place the large sheet of nori on top and use a pair of scissors to cut it to the same size as the tofu pieces, so the nori covers the top of the tofu.

-- Prepare the batter by adding the plain flour, corn flour, baking powder, garlic powder, salt and pepper to a large mixing bowl and stir to combine.
+- Prepare the batter by adding the plain flour, corn flour, baking powder, garlic powder and a 1/4 teaspoon each of salt and pepper to a large mixing bowl and stir to combine.
 Then pour in the beer and sparkling water, and stir until the batter becomes smooth.